Southern Metropolis Daily: SARS epidemic scandal

 During the SARS epidemic outbreak between 2002 and 2004, the Chinese government called for a National People's Congress session in March 2002.
 During this congress session, the Chinese government strictly prohibited the publication of statements within media outlets that did not coincide with the message that the Chinese government was in control of SARS disease.
 Southern Metropolis Daily was ordered to present a false account of SARS statistics including; an understatement of SARS cases in the Guangdong region and an overstatement of doctors and SARS clinics in this area.
 On 20 March 2003 SMD published this false information in the form of a government statement in their daily edition as per the censorship laws in China.
-SMD editors Cheng Yizhong, Yu Haifeng, and Lin Minying were opposed to this publication.
+SMD editors Cheng Yizhong, Yu Huafeng, and Lin Minying were opposed to this publication.
 In response, on 4 April 2003, these editors quoted the deputy minister of Health Gao Qiang who allegedly stated that the SARS epidemic was out of control throughout China and included this statement in the daily edition of SMD.
 In response, Zang Dejiang who was the part chief of Guangdong at the time ordered Cheng, YU, and Lin to report to him in Guangzhou City.
 This resulted in a verbal warning on behalf of the Chinese Government.

-The Clinton-Lewinski publication
+The Clinton-Lewinsky publication

-In 1998, Southern Metropolis Daily received an international fax from an SMD international Correspondent in Indiana which detailed the Clinton-Lewinski scandal.
-Of the four Guangdong newspapers that reported on the scandal, SMD was the most popular, selling over one million editions of its January 22 edition, 1998.
-The SMD chief editor and journalist Cheng Yizhong decided to approve a 10-page excerpt regarding the scandal.
+In 1998, Southern Metropolis Daily received an international fax from an SMD international Correspondent in Indiana which detailed the Clinton-Lewinsky scandal.
+Of the four Guangdong newspapers that reported on the scandal, SMD was the most popular, selling over one million editions of its 22 January edition, 1998.
+The SMD chief editor and journalist Cheng Yizhong approved a 10-page excerpt regarding the scandal.
 This resulted in backlash from Chinese government censors.
-It is alleged by Cheng Yizhong that on the 24th of January in 1998, Cheng received a phone call by an unnamed government censor who referred to the 22nd of January publish as “vulgar” and made an informal threat that there would be “severe punishment” if censorship laws continued to be breached by SMD publications.
+Cheng alleged that on 24 January 1998, Cheng received a phone call by an unnamed government censor who referred to 22 January publish as "vulgar" and made an informal threat that there would be "severe punishment" if censorship laws continued to be breached by SMD publications.